-For a lot of people who live in the fine state of New Hampshire, safety isn't a problem, but we don't live in the safest state, either.
-New Hampshire is somewhere in the middle.
+For a lot of people who live in the fine state of New Hampshire, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Sandown.

 How we calculated the safest cities in New Hampshire

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
 Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2017) in New Hampshire.

-- Violent crimes per capita (murders, assaults, rapes, armed robberies)
+Violent crimes per capita (murders, assaults, rapes, armed robberies)

-- Property crimes per capita (thefts, burglaries, motor vehicle thefts)
+Property crimes per capita (thefts, burglaries, motor vehicle thefts)

 For example, there were a total of 24 crimes committed in Sandown which had a reported population of 6,348.
-That means the number of crimes per capita is 0.00378 which translates into a 1 in 264 chance of being the victim of a crime.
+That means the number of crimes per capita is 0.0038 which translates into a 1 in 264 chance of being the victim of a crime.